double16/shyhurricane/README.md

 ## Disabling Open World Tools

-Open-world tools allow the AI to reach out to the Internet for spidering, directory busting, etc. There are use cases where this is undesired and only indexed content should be used.
+Open-world tools allow the LLM to reach out to the Internet for spidering, directory busting, etc. There are use cases where this is undesired and only indexed content should be used.

 Configure `.env`:
 ```shell